sarah-e-henderson/sarah-e-henderson.github.io/_pages/about.md

   <strong>Saludos,</strong><br>
   My name is Sarah Henderson and I am a Ph.D.
 Candidate in Spanish Linguistics in the
   <a href="https://silc.asu.edu/spanish" target="_blank">School of International Letters and Cultures</a>
   at Arizona State University, where I also serve as a Teaching Associate.
-I warmly welcome you to my site and extend an invite to connect.
+I'm delighted you've found your way here and I warmly invite you to explore my work and connect.
 </div>

 <!-- Two-Column Layout -->